 The Carl & Marilynn Thoma Foundation provides grants to 501(c)(3) nonprofit organizations whose innovative projects and original ideas will advance scholarship in the arts.
-We accept Letters of Inquiry on a rolling basis for bold proposals that provide promising insights into the fields of art which we collect: Art of the Spanish Americas, Digital & Media Art, Japanese Bamboo, and Post-War Painting & Sculpture.
+We accept Letters of Inquiry on a quarterly basis for bold proposals that provide promising insights into the fields of art which we collect: Art of the Spanish Americas, Digital & Media Art, Japanese Bamboo, and Post-War Painting & Sculpture.
 We also welcome requests pertaining to the arts and culture of the American Southwest.

 Although we fund projects from all across the United States and abroad, we are particularly interested in receiving proposals from our target regions.
 In the U.S., this includes Arizona, Illinois, New Mexico, Oklahoma, and Texas.
 Internationally, we are especially excited to support projects that engage with our Art of the Spanish Americas collection.